-• ription and requirements for

-position and I cer tify that I can perform these
+• cription and requirements for the tify that I can perform these Applicant Signature Date Witness

-functions.

-Applicant Signature Date Witness

-\Management has the right to add or change these duties of the position at any time.
+^{}Management has the right to add or change these duties of the position at any time.

+JOB DESCRIPTION

-JOB DESCRIPTION Court Clerk - PT
+Confidential Clerk to the Justices - PT

 The purpose of this position is to, under the supervision of the Town Justice(s) and Town Supervisor, perform a variety of clerical duties in support of the Town's Justice Court.